Cleadon: Cleadon Water Tower

-Also on Cleadon Hills is a former water pumping station, which once provided water to the South Shields area.
-The site is dominated by the landmark Cleadon Water Tower, which is a chimney (or campanile) for the former steam-powered pumps of Cleadon Pumping Station, which is visible for miles around.
-It is a Grade II listed building.
+Also on Cleadon Hills is a former water pumping station, consisting of a complex of Victorian Italianate industrial buildings and other associated structures, which once provided water to the South Shields area.
+The site is dominated by the landmark Cleadon Water Tower, designed to resemble a campanile, which is visible for miles around.
+This "water tower" was in fact a detached chimney for the boilers of the former steam-powered pumps of Cleadon Pumping Station.
+The chimney is a Grade II* listed building, while other buildings on the site (namely the engine house and attached boiler house, the adjacent coal store, the engineman's house and worker's cottage) are listed Grade II.
+The pumping station area is enclosed by a prominent limestone wall.

 Cleadon Pumping Station was built for the Sunderland and South Shields Water Company to a design by Thomas Hawksley from 1859 to 1862.
-It was one of a group of pumping stations owned by the Sunderland and South Shields Water Company with others situated in Humbledon and Fulwell.
+It was one of a group of pumping stations owned by the Sunderland and South Shields Water Company with others situated in Humbledon (opened in 1846) and Fulwell (1852).
 They were constructed to exploit the reserves of clean fresh water that lay trapped in the permeable limestone.
+The well at Cleadon was 270 ft deep.
+The engine house contained a pair of beam engines, supplied from three Cornish boilers, which drove a combined set of ram and bucket pumps within the well.
 By 1860, more than one million gallons of water a day were being pumped from the Cleadon's station, and by 1862 it was the largest of the Company's ventures with more than twice the capacity of Fulwell and Humbledon.
+The beam engines were removed in 1930, when electric pumps were installed.
+The pumping station ceased operating in the early 1970s following the opening of Derwent Reservoir; the site was sold in 1988.